swcarpentry/python-novice-gapminder/_episodes/09-plotting.md

 > > plt.xticks(rotation=90)
 > > ~~~
 > > {: .language-python}
+> >
 > > ![Minima Maxima Solution](../fig/9_minima_maxima_solution.png)
+> >
 > {: .solution}
 {: .challenge}

-> ## Correlations
 >
-> Modify the example in the notes to create a scatter plot showing
-> the relationship between the minimum and maximum GDP per capita
-> among the countries in Asia for each year in the data set.
-> What relationship do you see (if any)?
+> ## Challenge: correlations
 >
+> 1. Modify the example in the notes to create a scatter plot showing the relationship between the minimum and maximum GDP per capita among Asian countries for each year in the data set.
+> 2. Is there a relationship between the two variables?
+If so, which one is it?
 >
 > > ## Solution
+> > 1. **Minimum vs. maximum** GDP per capita over time (Asia).
 > > ~~~
 > > data_asia = pd.read_csv('data/gapminder_gdp_asia.csv', index_col='country')
 > > data_asia.describe().T.plot(kind='scatter', x='min', y='max')